uhector/collections/README.md

-# Data structures
+# Collections

-This repository will contain some data structures implemented in C programming language.
+Collection of some data structures implemented in the C programming language.
 - [Linked List](linked_list/)